-The ARCC has the sole authority to select, evaluate, appoint, and replace the Independent Auditor and approves in advance all audit engagement fees and terms and all audit-related, tax compliance and other non-audit engagements with the Independent Auditor.
+The ARCC has authority to select, evaluate, appoint, and replace the Independent Auditor with the approval of the Board and approves in advance all audit engagement fees and terms and all audit-related, tax compliance and other non-audit engagements with the Independent Auditor.
 The ARCC consults with Management, but shall not delegate these responsibilities.